Kenneth J. Duncan

 I am an extra-galactic observational astronomer currently working at the Institute for Astronomy, University of Edinburgh, where I currently hold an STFC Ernest Rutherford Fellowship.
 My main research interest is the early formation of galaxies and the co-evolution of black holes and galaxies at high redshift, with a particular focus on the combination of next-generation radio observations with multi-wavelength photometric and spectroscopic surveys from a wide range of facilities.

 As part of this work, I have a leading role within a number of major observing collaborations, with further membership of a broad range of ongoing programmes across the electromagnetic spectrum.
-Further details can be found on my Collaborations page.
+Further details can be found on my Research page.

 Education